 As digital video has passed through its growing pains and developed into the nearly flawless experience we enjoy today, I’ve been experimenting with a wide range of video creation, editing and conversion tools.
 Fortunately, working with incredibly fast modern processors and storage devices makes the process a lot smoother than it used to be, but my experience working with these tools will help you find the best video converter for your needs.

 Note: None of the developers mentioned in this review have provided me with any compensation for writing this article, and they have had no editorial input or review of the final content.
 In fact, at least one of them probably isn’t not going to be too happy about what I’ve written, so it’s important to point out that all views expressed here are my own.

-I’ve reviewed software from Movavi in the past (see my MOVAVI Video Editor review), and I’m happy to report that this video converter continues their tradition of simple, user-friendly software.
-Available at a competitive price for both Windows and Mac, I tested both versions and found them to work identically with the same user interface.
+Movavi Video Converter is available at a competitive price for both Windows and Mac, I tested both versions and found them to work identically with the same user interface.
 The screenshots in this review are from the Windows version, but the only way you can tell is from the program menu bar and the fonts.

 MVC offers a 7-day free trial, but it only allows you to convert the first half of your video files.
 This is more than enough to give you a sense of whether or not you want to buy the software if this review isn’t enough to convince you.

 Working with MVC is quite simple: drag and drop your media into the main window, or use the ‘Add Media’ button in the top left.
 Once you’ve selected a file, MVC will parse the file, identifying the source format and current size, as well as showing you the current output options and projecting the final converted file size with those settings.